Schreier Tower

 Since the restoration, a ship chart and bookstore has been located at the top of the tower.
 But today the Schreierstoren is best known as a cozy place for drinks, meetings or even weddings.

 Cruise past the tower on a sunny day to see the facade stone with your own eyes.
-With a boat from De Nederlanden, you’ll dock right at the Schreierstoren’s private dock.
+With a rental boat from De Nederlanden, you’ll dock right at the Schreierstoren’s private dock.